Board of Directors

 ClarissaJohnson@acja.ca

 Clarissa Johnson began her career in Corrections over 25 years ago.
-She currently works for the Edmonton John Howard Society as the Director of Adult Residential Services and has been with the Agency for over 22 years.
-She has a degree in Psychology and has gained a wide-range of experience working with mentally ill, high risk, violent and sexual offenders.
+She has a degree in Psychology and has gained a wide-range of experience working with mentally ill, high risk, violent and sexual offenders both within the community and institutional setting.

 Gordon Wright, Director, Red Deer